mehrotrasan16/turbo-summarizer/README.md

 One task to perform in MRC is the Google [Coreference task](https://ai.google/tools/datasets/gap-coreference/)

-A fun intro by Eric Yuan is given [here](http://eric-yuan.me/compare-popular-mrc-datasets/)
+A fun intro to a few datasets by Eric Yuan is given [here](http://eric-yuan.me/compare-popular-mrc-datasets/)

+Idea #1:
+terminator
+terminator judgement day
+terminator rise of the machines terminator salvation terminator genisys terminator dark fate

+read all the wiki pages and supporting wiki pages and generate a summary of the movies/franchise.